joyanta55/DinD_with_Code/README.md

 docker run hello-world
 ```

-without sudo, that means rootless docker access is enabled.
+without `sudo`, that means rootless docker access is enabled.
 Otherwise google how do do it.

 ### Folder structure
 **Folder A**: